p2c2e/p2c2e.github.io/_posts/blog/2016-02-11-dell-install-linux-mint.md

 Choice of laptops:

 ## Basic specifications
 i5+, 8G+, 500G+ - without Windows preferably (to keep the costs low).
-No point paying for Windows and then instlling Limux anyway.
+No point paying for Windows and then installing Linux anyway.

 ## Brands considered